Hironori-Sushiki-S11/RSA-2048-Collapse-S11/Boundary-Coordinate-Grid/HOW_TO_APPLY_ADAPTIVE_ADDRESS.md

 ## Boundary of Claim

-This guide describes how to transfer the current finite-corpus Adaptive Address procedure to another finite problem.
+This guide describes how to transfer the Adaptive Address procedure, operating on a current held-information corpus, to another currently instantiated problem..

 It does not claim universal indexing, arbitrary-integer uniqueness, automatic discovery of all useful observables, unknown-factor recovery, or bit-length-independent CPU runtime.